-New development will be expected to:
+All development including extensions of properties will be expected to:

-- include provision of multi-functional green infrastructure, and where possible, connect with the existing provision of green infrastructure, including Sites of Importance for Nature Conservation and existing woodlands; - not to sever existing green infrastructure networks, and must avoid areas of high ecological value; - achieve Biodiversity net gain of at least 10%; - replace any trees which are proposed to be removed due to development at a ratio of at least 1:1.
-Where new or replacement tree planting cannot be achieved within the site, a suitable location within the Plan area should be sought.
-Replacement planting should consist of native species and be consistent with guidance provided by SDC and/or Natural England; - ensure that the design and management of green infrastructure respects and enhances the character and distinctiveness of an area with regard to habitats and landscape types; - include space for community food growing such as allotments or orchards, where possible.
+- to include provision of multi-functional green infrastructure, and where possible, connect with the existing provision of green infrastructure, including Sites of Importance for Nature Conservation and existing woodlands; - not to sever existing green infrastructure networks, and must avoid areas of high ecological value; - achieve Biodiversity net gain of at least 10%; - to replace any trees which are proposed to be removed due to development at a ratio of at least 5:1.
+If it is not possible to secure new or replacement tree planting within the site, the trees should be planting at a suitable location within the Plan area.
+Replacement planting should consist of native species and be consistent with guidance provided by SDC and/or Natural England; - to ensure that the design and management of green infrastructure respects and enhances the character and distinctiveness of an area with regard to habitats and landscape types; - include space for community food growing such as allotments or orchards.

-- 6.2.1 Green infrastructure is the term used to describe the network of natural spaces and corridors within our Parish and beyond.
-Escrick has a strong and varied provision of green infrastructure throughout the Parish which contributes not only to the distinctive rural character of the village, but also plays an important role in supporting local wildlife and biodiversity. - 6.2.2 Green infrastructure assets in the Parish include open spaces such as parks and gardens, allotments, woodlands, fields, hedges, lakes, ponds, playing fields, as well as footpaths, cycle-ways or watercourses. - 6.2.3 Providing areas for recreation, education and habitats for wildlife, these assets also deliver environmental benefits such as flood defence, surface water management and absorption of air pollution.
-Were they not to exist, life in the Parish would be very different and it is for this reason that these natural and semi-natural areas are identified as part of the basic 'infrastructure' that enables us to live as we do. - 6.2.4 A primary objective of this policy is to connect and/or reconnect areas of green infrastructure to enable wildlife to move more freely.
-This can also contribute to creating a series of interlinked spaces which can then be enjoyed by residents and visitors alike for recreational or leisure purposes. - 6.2.5 Proposals are encouraged to be developed in line with 'Building with Nature' principles. www.buildingwithnature.org.uk
+Green infrastructure is the term used to describe the network of natural spaces and corridors within our Parish and beyond.
+Escrick has a strong and varied provision of green infrastructure throughout the Parish which contributes not only to the distinctive rural character of the village, but also plays an important role in supporting local wildlife and biodiversity.

+Green infrastructure assets in the Parish include open spaces such as parks and gardens, allotments, woodlands, fields, hedges, lakes, ponds, playing fields, as well as footpaths, cycle-ways or watercourses.

+Providing areas for recreation, education and habitats for wildlife, these assets also deliver environmental benefits such as flood defence, surface water management and absorption of air pollution.
+Were they not to exist, life in the Parish would be very different and it is for this reason that these natural and semi-natural areas are identified as part of the basic 'infrastructure' that enables us to live as we do.

+A primary objective of this policy is to connect and/or reconnect areas of green infrastructure to enable wildlife to move more freely.
+This can also contribute to creating a series of interlinked spaces which can then be enjoyed by residents and visitors alike for recreational or leisure purposes.

+Proposals are encouraged to be developed in line with 'Building with Nature' principles. www.buildingwithnature.org.uk